argonautproject/provider-directory/pages/_includes/argo-organization-search.md

 **Example:** GET [base]/Organization?name=Health system

-*Support:* Mandatory to suppport search by Organization name.
+*Support:* Mandatory to support search by Organization name.

 *Implementation Notes:* Search based on text name [(how to search by string)].